-The next demo in my mixed-media class was to create even more texture to the spackle mix with the addition of sand, pebbles, grit or other similar things.
+The next demo in my mixed-media class was to create even more texture to the spackling mix with the addition of sand, pebbles, grit or other similar things.

 The trick is to mix the plaster, acrylic medium and addition thoroughly.
-Apparently, just sprinkling the sand or grit on top does NOT work.
-Jeanne made up several samples of these for us to play with.
+Apparently, just sprinkling the sand or grit on top of wet paint does NOT work.
+Jeanne made up several samples of these mixes for us to play with.

-I loved the look of grit in the spackle, and went a bit nuts scraping them with a palette knife to form streaky lines.
+I loved the look of grit (small bits of gravel in mixed sizes), and went a bit nuts scraping them with a palette knife to form streaky lines.
 In the process I managed to cover up my worst image transfer as well the bad edges of the other two.

 At home I mixed some ‘Patching Plaster’ that was lying around with acrylic medium for my acrylic/spackle mix.
 This particular mix turned out to be a little runny, not much thicker than gesso.
 NOTE: Runny mix turned out to be a problem for several students; our instructor suggested using gel or heavy gel for a thicker mix.

-Jeanne had recommended pet/aquarium stores as the best place to find pebbles, sand and grit, but the nearest shop didn’t carry anything but fish food.
-I ended up having to drive halfway across town to find a store that carried fine sand, but they only had a 10lb bag that cost $19 with tax.
-Ouch…
+Pet/aquarium stores are the best place to find pebbles, sand and grit, with the added bonus that it’s sterilized thus avoiding potential rot/mold.
+The nearest pet store didn’t carry anything but fish food so I ended up having to drive halfway across town to find a store that carried fine sand.
+They only had it available in 10lb bags that cost $19 each, ouch…

-In the ‘spackle’ class one of the students made up sheets of samples of each type of spackle mix with labels.
-I thought that this was a great way to keep track, and decided to incorporate the various things I’m learning into studies of rocks.
+In the ‘spackling’ class one of the students made up sheets of samples of each type of spackling mix with labels.
+I thought that this was a great way to keep track of everything we were learning, and decided to incorporate the various things I’m learning into studies of rocks.

-The top rock is a combo of a plain spackle/medium mix (the whitish sections) and a sand/spackle/medium mix (the gray).
-The bottom rock is sand/spackle/medium mix (the rust) and very thick spackle/gel mix pressed through an ex-sequin ‘stencil’ (whitish bits).
+The top rock is a combo of a plain spackling/medium mix (the whitish sections) and a sand/spackling/medium mix (the gray).
+The bottom rock is sand/spackling/medium mix (the rust) and very thick spackling/gel mix pressed through an ex-sequin ‘stencil’ (whitish bits).

-If you dry a very thick spackle/gel mix quickly, either by blow-drying it or by putting it outside in the hot sun, the surface will crack in an intriguing way.
-The rock below has a yellowy glaze applied over the cracked spackle.
+If you dry a very thick spackling/gel mix quickly, either by blow-drying it or by putting it outside in the hot sun, the surface will crack in an intriguing way.
+The rock below has a yellowy glaze applied over the cracked spackling.
 If you DON’T want the crackle, apply in thinner coats, or dry in a very cool place.